omundy/learn-javascript/topics/data-persistence/data-persistence.md

 ## What is data persistence?

-Data persistence describes the ability to store data beyond the life of a program.
-Some common examples:
+Data persistence describes storing/using data beyond the life of a program (or web page).
+For example:

-1. Use a text editor to create a file, save it to your computer, and open it again later.
+1. Add text to file, save it to your computer, and you can ***view it again*** later.
-1. Open a mobile app like Instagram and it remembers you have already logged in.
+1. A mobile app (e.g. Instagram) ***remembers you*** have already logged in.
-1. Use a web-based CMS (Content Management System) like Wordpress to post text and images to the internet.
+1. Use a website (e.g. Wordpress) to post text on the internet for ***others to see***.

-The various technologies in each case may change, but the concept remains the same: the software stores information as part of its function, security, or customization.
+The technologies may change, but the concept does not—the software allows information to persist as part of its function, security, or customization.